How to Become a Biological Technician: Duties, Requirements, Certifications, Job Outlook, and Salary

 What Training Is Required to Become a Biological Technician?

-While certification or licensing isn’t a requirement for biological technicians, most laboratories do look for employees with laboratory experience.
-The most common requirement is a bachelor’s of science in biology or a related field, with preference given to technicians with computer science experience as well.
+While no certification or licensing is required for biological technicians, most laboratories look for employees with laboratory experience to show that they can thrive in such a unique environment—not everyone can!
+The most common background is a Bachelor of Science in biology or a related field, with preference given to technicians with computer science experience.

-Some laboratories will hire biological technicians with only an associates degree, and others don’t require a degree at all if the technician can demonstrate the necessary laboratory skills, knowledge, and experience.
+Some laboratories will hire biological technicians with only an associate degree.
+In contrast, others may not require a degree if the technician can demonstrate the necessary laboratory skills, knowledge, and experience.

 Biological Technician Programs